rescribe-dev/rescribe/auth/github/README.md

-# Rescribe Auth
+# reScribe Auth

-Rescribe is a platform for indexing and searching through code.
+reScribe is a platform for indexing and searching through code.
 Read about the permissions we need and why we need them: https://docs.rescribe.dev/permissions/github.

 > callback: https://rescribe.dev/callback